dav79dmi/volatility-forecasting/README.md

 - **Log volume change** and **log high-low range**
 - **Rolling volatility** over 5, 7, and 21 days
 - The target variable is the **5-day forward realized volatility**

+## How to Run

+Each model script is self-contained and includes all required imports, preprocessing, model training, evaluation, and plotting.

+To run the models: